 Automatic Association Creation

-The ML training process requires the preparation of a large number of samples.
+The neural network training process requires the preparation of a large number of samples.
 To make this process easier a mechanism for the automatic association of the images is available.
 It uses the Incoming Folder method.
-A folder is defined in the DICOM configuration, which is regularly checked for data to be imported into the database.
+A folder that is regularly checked for data to be imported into the database is defined in the DICOM Server configuration.
 It takes into account information prepared in a csv file that must also be located in the incoming folder.
 The structure of such a csv file is illustrated below:

 The label defined in the Project column is assigned to the imported image series.
 Once imported, Associate Images Automatically can be used to generate the associations.
-Note that in the example, four images in each sample are used as input for the segmentation.
+Note that in the example, four images in each sample are used as input for the segmentation according to the requirements for the MICCAI BraTS Challenge.
 To establish a consistent order, numbers are used in the labels.